venjamin27/boltpilot/README.md

 Acknowledgments
 ------

 This fork is maintained by @whrho (Discord user @jc01rho) of Korea (kjnice@gmail.com).
 Special thanks to Jason Shuler of Stand Back Labs for his extensive openpilot development work on GM vehicles--especially the Bolt EV, GM giraffe, GM harness, GM Pedal, pedal firmware, and panda coding.
 Without his work the creation of this fork would not have been possible.
-Starting with version 0.8.14 this fork is based on the work of @neokii from the Hyundai-Kia fork.
+Starting with version 0.8.14 this fork is based on the work of @neokii with the Hyundai-Kia fork.
 Thanks to hanabi95 (@hanabi95) for safety and CAN bus related content.
 Thank you @Hammie K for the lat_icon_image, and @neokii for the screenrecorder.

 Donations
 ------

-If you find this fork useful, please consider donating to support the continued development and maintenance of boltpilot.
+If you find this fork useful, please consider donating to support the continued development and maintenance.
 Donations can be made at https://jc01rho.com/donation

 # 볼트EV + 콤마3 전용 오픈파일럿 포크